 How Do Razors Become Unclean?

-When a razor blade shaves off your facial hair, it does more than cut off your hair.
-It also cuts into the skin.
-As a result, micro-abrasions form and become the entry point for blood-borne viruses like hepatitis B and C and HIV.
+When a razor blade shaves off your facial hair, it does not only cut off your hair, but also your skin.
+Micro-abrasions and nicks form, which become the entry point for blood-borne viruses like hepatitis B and C and HIV.4

 Slicing your pimples and moles accidentally while shaving is also another way for germs to enter your body.
-You certainly will not die from a thousand cuts; a single one is all the germs need to start partying.
-And it does not stop there.
+You certainly will not die from a thousand cuts; a single one is all the germs need to give you nasty skin irritations.

 While shaving, there is more than just lather residue that builds upon the razor blade.
-The same germs eager to establish a foothold on the micro-abrasions are hitching a ride on the razor blade.
-Hence, the germs can quickly transfer between different patches of skin.
+Those germs wanting to enter your skin’s micro-abrasions are hitching a ride on the razor blade.
+Hence, they can quickly transfer between different patches of skin.

-This is why, at Naked Armor, we always emphasize cleaning your razor blades and never share them with anyone.
+This is why, at Naked Armor, we always emphasize cleaning your razor blades and never sharing them with anyone.

 Do’s and Don’ts of Cleaning a Straight Razor

-Maintaining the cleanliness of your straight razor is more than simply washing it after shaving.
-Follow these do’s and don'ts to guarantee that your razor is well-sanitized until your subsequent use.
+Maintaining the cleanliness of your straight razor is not only about washing it after shaving.
+Follow these do’s and don'ts of how to clean a straight razor to guarantee that your razor is well-sanitized until your subsequent use.

 DO Clean the Razor Blade Regularly

-Overexposure to moisture can cause the razor blade to rust quickly, depending on the type of metal it is from.
-Carbon steel razor blades are better at cutting because they have less alloy, but they rust more quickly.
-Stainless steel razor blades, conversely, have more alloy, so they generally resist rust easily.
+Overexposure to moisture can cause the razor blade to rust quickly, depending on the type of metal it is from.5 Carbon steel razor blades, like Dovo classics, are better at cutting because they have less alloy but they rust more quickly.
+Conversely, stainless steel razor blades have more alloy, so they generally resist rust easily.

-We must point out, though, that there are 150 grades of stainless steel, and some are more prone to corrosion than the rest.
-But if the blade has chromium plating, it is less likely to get rust.
+We must point out that there are 150 grades of stainless steel, and some are more prone to corrosion than the rest.6 But if the blade has chromium plating, it is less likely to get rust.
 However, if you are going to dry the blade thoroughly anyway, rusting should be the least of your problems.